sumitgrg24325/JAVA_ASSIGNMENT/Assignment_2/Layout Manager/README.md

 The CardLayout class manages the components in such a manner that only one component is visible at a time.
 It treats each component as a card that is why it is known as CardLayout.

 ### Constructors of CardLayout class
-1.CardLayout(): creates a card layout with zero horizontal and vertical gap.
+1. CardLayout(): creates a card layout with zero horizontal and vertical gap.
-2.CardLayout(int hgap, int vgap): creates a card layout with the given horizontal and vertical gap.
+2. CardLayout(int hgap, int vgap): creates a card layout with the given horizontal and vertical gap.

 ### Commonly used methods of CardLayout class
-1.public void next(Container parent): is used to flip to the next card of the given container.
+1. public void next(Container parent): is used to flip to the next card of the given container.
-2.public void previous(Container parent): is used to flip to the previous card of the given container.
+2. public void previous(Container parent): is used to flip to the previous card of the given container.
-3.public void first(Container parent): is used to flip to the first card of the given container.
+3. public void first(Container parent): is used to flip to the first card of the given container.
-4.public void last(Container parent): is used to flip to the last card of the given container.
+4. public void last(Container parent): is used to flip to the last card of the given container.
-5.public void show(Container parent, String name): is used to flip to the specified card with the given name.
+5. public void show(Container parent, String name): is used to flip to the specified card with the given name.